happystep/cis830-AI_Topics/README.md

-# Topics in Artificial Intelligence Course Code
+# Topics in Artificial Intelligence - Technical Report Code

 In this repo we will do the following.
 1. Implement model explanation (sensemaking) (section 5 of following article): https://web.eecs.umich.edu/~dkoutra/papers/12-kdd-recursiverole.pdf